-The First Foundations predetermine later educational and economic activity in society.
-These are the reasons we work on following projects:
+The earliest conditions of a child’s life predetermine later educational and economic activity in society.
+This is the reason that we work on the following projects:

-Nurse-Family Partnership Program – A solid first foundation is built on three core pillars – including a safe and stable home, free from chronic stress; healthy brain development, which is linked to nutrition and experience; and active stimulation and interaction with caretakers.
-Lack of early stimulation, poor nutrition, toxic stress, and other poverty-related risks may lead to falling behind in school and later reduced employment and earnings.
-Thankfully, this process can be reversed, with early prevention programs proven to provide high impact and long-term effects.
+Nurse-Family Partnership Program – A solid first foundation is built on three core pillars – a safe and stable home, free from chronic stress; healthy brain development, which is linked to nutrition and environment; and active stimulation and interaction with caretakers.
+Poor nutrition, toxic stress, lack of early stimulation, and other poverty-related risks may lead to falling behind in school and later less employment and reduced earnings.
+Thankfully, these situations can be averted with early prevention programs proven to have high impact and long-term effects.

-TSA applies a worldwide proven model of nurse visits, with the purpose of empowering first-time moms to transform their lives and create a better future for their babies.
+TSA applies a worldwide proven model of nurse visits with the purpose of empowering first-time moms to transform their lives and create a better future for their babies.
 Specially trained nurses regularly visit homes with children up to age 2.
-The expectant moms benefit by getting the care and support they need to have a healthy pregnancy.
-At the same time, new mothers develop a close relationship with a nurse, who becomes a trusted resource they can rely on for advice on everything from safely caring for their child to taking steps to provide a stable, secure future for them both.
-Through the partnership, the nurses provide new moms with the confidence and the tools they need not only to assure a healthy start for their babies, but to envision a life of stability and opportunities for success for both mom and child.
+The expecting moms benefit by getting the care and support that they need to have a healthy pregnancy.
+At the same time, new mothers develop a close relationship with a nurse, who becomes a trusted resource on whom they can rely for advice regarding everything from safely caring for their child to taking steps to provide a stable, secure future for them both.
+Through the partnership, the nurses provide new moms with the confidence and the tools that they need not only to assure a healthy start for their babies, but also to envision a life of stability and opportunities for success for both mother and child.

-TSA is also testing innovative approaches toward creating better nutrition habits during the pregnancy period and in early childhood development.
+TSA is also testing innovative approaches creating better nutritional habits throughout the pregnancy period and during early childhood development.

 We Care Project – TSA aims to improve quality and access to services for children up to three years old while building capacity in partnerships with organizations, institutions, and professionals.
 Some of the project activities are focused on collecting data and analysis to justify the needed support on a regional and national level.
 We build coalitions of organizations and professionals to achieve stronger public policies.